 3. How to pack for Australia with a savvy mindset

 The first dilemma we face is what to pack and what to wear when travelling to Australia

 We all naturally tend to pack more than we need and use maybe 2/3 of packed things or even less.
 The first skill for savvy packing is selection.
 Personal needs vary from person to person, so it is good to start with a packing list template to help you develop your packing list ritual.

 - Think of main category items and build your list within these categories.
 Main categories are:1.
 Wear and Underwear.

 4. Gear and travel accessories.

-- Please make a list of clothes that’s easy to adjust regarding colours and function.
-Example: pick t-shirt+shorts that can be extended to long trousers, likewise take a vest that you can wear on top of t-shirts.
-Use wind-and-rain-jacket in one item that can be turned into a warm jacket by adding a fleece vest.
+- Please list clothes that are easy to adjust regarding colours and function.
+Example: pick a t-shirt+shorts that can be extended to long trousers, likewise take a vest that you can wear on top of t-shirts.
+Use a wind-and-rain jacket in one item that can be turned into a warm jacket by adding a fleece vest.

 - Pack multi-use clothes like a bandana or a Sarong and a body map.

 - I prefer functional clothes instead of regular clothes.
-They not only protect you from the sun, wind and rain, but they are also way too practical regarding quick wash and dry, and they are lightweight too.
+They protect you from the sun, wind and rain, are way too practical regarding quick wash and dry, and are lightweight.
 Check out these latest functional clothes.